tuyishimehono/MemeGenerator/meme-generator/README.md

 # Meme Generator
-This is a simple meme generator to understand React better
+This is a simple meme generator web app to understand React better